Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting: Introduction

 To address the above issues, we propose \textbf{\NAME}, a unified framework that adapts the 2D Gaussian Splatting (2DGS) \cite{huang20242dgaussiansplatting} rendering pipeline for time series forecasting.
 Specifically, we reshape 1D historical sequences into 2D tensors and employ multiple \EncodeBlockName (\EncodeBlockNameShort) blocks, which are based on UNet~\cite{ronneberger2015unet}, to extract coupled variation features from diverse temporal views.
 These features are uniformly decoded by the \DecodeBlockName (\DecodeBlockNameShort) block to obtain the shape and intensity of Gaussian kernels, which are subsequently rasterized by the \RenderBlockName (\RenderBlockNameShort) block.
 Finally, the \AggregateBlockName (\AggregateBlockNameShort) block fuses the forecasts via channel-adaptive weighting.
 Furthermore, to address the training instability often associated with optimizing free-floating Gaussian kernels on noisy data, our \DecodeBlockName reformulates shape regression as a stable dictionary learning task using a fixed basis bank.
 Moreover, our \RenderBlockName treats Gaussian kernels as continuous signal segments that naturally wrap around the 2D grid boundaries.
 This ensures that the rendered output maintains strict temporal continuity, reconciling the representational benefits of 2D structural modeling with the sequential nature of time series effectively.

-In a nutshell, our contributions are summarized as follows: \begin{itemize} \item We propose \NAME, pioneering a paradigm shift in time series forecasting from 1D point-wise regression to 2D generative rendering, which explicitly models coupled variations via anisotropic 2D Gaussian splatting. \item To effectively render time series data, we introduce two critical modules: \DecodeBlockName resolves the topological mismatch of 2D reshaping, and \RenderBlockName stabilizes geometric optimization via dictionary learning. \item Extensive experiments on widely-used benchmarks demonstrate the state-of-the-art performance of \NAME, validating that our structural rendering paradigm. \end{itemize}
+In a nutshell, our contributions are summarized as follows: \begin{itemize} \item We propose \NAME, pioneering a paradigm shift in time series forecasting from 1D point-wise regression to 2D generative rendering, which explicitly models coupled variations via anisotropic 2D Gaussian splatting. \item To effectively render time series data, we introduce two critical modules: \DecodeBlockName stabilizes geometric optimization via dictionary learning, and \RenderBlockName resolves the topological mismatch of 2D reshaping. \item Extensive experiments on widely-used benchmarks demonstrate the state-of-the-art or competitive performance of \NAME, validating that our structural rendering paradigm. \end{itemize}